leopard-ai/betty/docs/tutorial/basic/basic_validation.rst

 2. implementing a ``validation`` method

-In this tutorial, we reuse the data reweighting example from :doc:`basic_start`, and provide a reference for implementing a validation procedure as presented below:
+In this tutorial, we reuse the data reweighting example from :doc:`basic_start`, and provide a reference for implementing a validation procedure:

 .. code:: python